dmccreary/ekg-book/docs/intro/ekg-timeline.md

 Here is a timeline of some of significant events that have led to the creation of the enterprise knowledge graph.
 We focus on how the representation of knowledge impacted the way that problems were solved.
 We focus on understanding the momentum of various design patterns and the innovations that allowed scale-out knowledge representations.

+There are two forces at work.
+One is the force of **"tabular convenience"**.
+It is all the factors that want us to believe that knowledge of our complex world fits easily into tabular representations of data.
+The second force is **"relationship truth"**, where we realize that our world is full of complex relationships and to be effective we need to faithfully model these relationships as connected graph networks.

 ## First Forms of Knowledge Storage: Brain Evolution
 Lets take a step back and see how brains evolved to store knowledge.
 Centralized nervous systems may have first evolved around 521 million years ago.
 They probably evolved from simple [Nerve Networks](https://en.wikipedia.org/wiki/Nerve_net) which consisted of specialized cells that worked together to process information.
 All networks that process information can be modeled by graph databases.
+Score one point for relationships.

 What is interesting to note is that higher life forms never have evolved information processing systems that use tabular data storage.
 This is an artificial construct that evolved from writing systems.